 This project will continue to grow, because we have some serious barriers to break down: a) that the female body is sexual, not functional b) that breastfeeding mothers are flaunting themselves in public unless they are cloaked and c) the great divide between mothers who have not had successful breastfeeding journeys and those that have.
 We must all work together, especially as a community of women.
 We stand in our own way (with regards to so many issues that affect us as women) when we allow our insecurities to get the best of us.

 To see more images from the Public Breastfeeding Awareness Project, search the hashtag #PBAP2015 on social media including facebook, twitter, instagram and pinterest.
-More images are featured on the project’s Facebook page and on the photographer’s website.
+More images are featured on the project’s Facebook page.

 Thanks to all the photographers!

 Leilani Rogers (photosbylei.com)